Kevin Boss: New York Giants

-Boss was drafted in the fifth round (153rd overall) of the 2007 NFL Draft by the New York Giants and was the second player ever drafted out of Western Oregon.
+Boss was selected in the fifth round (153rd overall) of the 2007 NFL draft by the New York Giants and was the second player ever drafted out of Western Oregon.
 Boss made his first career catch on November 11, 2007, in a regular season game against the Dallas Cowboys that went for 18 yards.
 He soon took over for an injured Jeremy Shockey as the starting tight end and brought in nine passes and two touchdowns to end the regular season.
-In the Giants' first postseason game against the Tampa Bay Buccaneers, Boss racked up two receptions for 14 yards in a 24-14 victory.
+In the Giants' first postseason game against the Tampa Bay Buccaneers, Boss racked up two receptions for 14 yards in a 24–14 victory.
 Boss went on to gain two more receptions in the Divisional and Conference rounds of the playoffs against the Dallas Cowboys and the Green Bay Packers respectively.

 Boss and his team then went on to Super Bowl XLII in Glendale, Arizona, where they were matched up against the previously undefeated New England Patriots.
 Boss only caught one reception, but took his opportunity and sprinted for a 45-yard gain that would eventually set up a five-yard touchdown pass.
 It was the longest play from scrimmage in the game.
-The Giants would go on to defeat the Patriots 17-14.
+The Giants would go on to defeat the Patriots 17–14.

 Entering Giants mini-camp, Boss arrived weighing 272 pounds, a significant increase in weight compared to the previous year.
 Since Jeremy Shockey was traded to the Saints, he was the starting tight end.
 Boss showed flashes of his athletic ability, especially during Week 10 against the Eagles when he leaped over a defender (without being touched) on a 3rd down play.
 He finished the game with six catches for 63 yards and a touchdown in a winning effort for his team.
 He ended the season with 33 receptions for 384 yards (11.6 average) and was the team leader with six touchdowns.